 The Ingenieur is undeniably one of IWC Schaffhausen’s most iconic designs.
 And so, without a major redesign in a number of years, it came as no surprise to us earlier this year when they launched multiple new versions at SIHH.

 The Ingenieur was first introduced in the 1950s and then redesigned by the famed watch designer, Gérald Génta, in 1976.
-The new IWC Ingenieur Automatic is based on the Génta design.
+The new IWC Ingenieur Automatic Ref.
+3239 is based on the Génta design.
 As we already mentioned, IWC launched numerous Ingenieur models this year but this is the one really stands out.
 Let me explain why.

 The Ingenieur is powered by caliber 30110 which runs at 28,800 (4hz), with 21 jewels and a 42-hour power reserve.
 The automatic movement is protected from magnetic fields, up to 40,000 A/m, thanks to a soft-iron inner case and a solid case back.
 More and more nowadays, watchmakers offer an open case back which allows a view into the mechanical movement.

 However, with all anti-magnetic watches – except the new Omega Seamaster Aqua Terra – the movement is not actually anti-magnetic, instead, the movement is shielded from magnetic fields, and this requires a solid case back (and a soft-iron case).
 With that said, anti-magnetic watches are professional watches, and so, like the vast majority of dive watches, you pretty much expect a solid case back, so it is not too big of a concern.